Yukuro/hugo-theme-shell/README.md

   # Note: color schema
   # Note: You can choose between
   # Note: ["monokai", "powershell", "gruvbox_light", "gruvbox_dark", "solarized_light", "solarized_dark", "ubuntu", "retro"]
+  # Note: If you want to use the Goph theme, set it to "goph" (See README.md)
   schema = "monokai"

   # Note: in terminal